vkayy/evs-journal/README.md

 this web app is currently in development, but is functional in regards to posting and liking blogs and requests, with user authentication.

+## instructions

+at the moment, you can simply open the link and traverse the blog as you please.

+note that, in order to interact, you have to create an account using the popup on the top-right.

 ## languages, frameworks and libraries used

 - react (typescript)